 Here is the summary:

-- Lactobacillus plantarum 299V; overall symptoms improved for patients in one of two studies where pain and gas improved in one of two studies.
+- Lactobacillus plantarum 299V; overall symptoms improved for patients in one of two studies, whereas pain and gas improved in one of two studies.
 There was no significant improvement in constipation.

 - Lactobacillus acidophilus SDC 2012 and 2013 strains; improvement in pain and straining, but no change in frequency.

-- Lactobacillus acidophilus LB strain; all 18 patients and found improvement in “overall symptoms” after 6 weeks.
+- Lactobacillus acidophilus LB strain; all 18 patients found improvement in “overall symptoms” after 6 weeks.